What are babies doing at 3-4 months?

 Sometimes your baby might cross their eyes when they’re looking at things – this is natural in the first few months.

-- Play together: sing songs, read books, play with toys, do tummy time and make funny sounds together – your baby will love it!
-Playing together helps you and your baby get to know each other.
-It also helps your baby feel loved and secure.
+- Sing songs, read books, play with toys, and make funny sounds together – your baby will love it!

-- Make eye contact with your baby: when you get your baby to follow your eyes, it encourages your baby to turn their head.
-Like tummy time, this builds your baby’s neck strength and head control.
+When you get your baby to follow your eyes, it encourages them to turn their head.
+This builds your baby’s neck strength and head control.
+Changing your baby’s position encourages them to turn their head to both sides.

-- Talk to your baby and listen to their reply: this helps your baby learn about language and communication.
-When you talk or listen, look your baby in the eye and make facial expressions to help them learn the link between words and feelings.
+Talking and responding warmly to your baby’s coos or squeals helps your baby learn about language and communication.
+When you talk and listen, look your baby in the eye and make facial expressions to help them learn the link between words and feelings.

 Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
 Your baby will use baby cues to let you know when they’ve had enough and what they need.